 Raccoon malware analysis

 A video available in the ANY.RUN malware hunting service shows how a machine gets infected with Raccoon in real-time.

 Figure 1: Here we can see the execution process of Raccoon.
 This graph was created in ANY.RUN.

 Figure 2: Shows a text report that can help collect data about the malware execution in one place or make a presentation.

-Raccoon malware execution process
+Raccoon execution process

-Raccoon malware distribution
+Raccoon stealer distribution

 The malware also makes its way to victim’s PCs Microsoft Office document attachments that are being distributed in mail spam campaigns.
 The contaminated document contains a macro that downloads the malware when enabled.